joshlevinson/Sample-WP2Markdown/Resources/sender-authentication-guide.md

 Introduction
 ------------

  Sender Authentication refers to the different technologies that are used to make sure email content is legitimate and deliverable.
-The following instructions will assist you inÂ configuring and successfully deploying the various email authentication methods.Â We provide a number of resources and highlight some common problem areas asÂ identified by the collective experience of hundreds of ourÂ customers.
+The following instructions will assist you in configuring and successfully deploying the various email authentication methods.
+We provide a number of resources and highlight some common problem areas as identified by the collective experience of hundreds of our customers.

 ### Why do I need sender authentication?

  If you have no authentication, most freemail accounts refuse to accept emails from you.
 Emails are easy to spoof and criminals have identified spoofing as a reliable way to exploit user trust in well-known brands.
 Email recipients are often unable to differentiate between a real message and a faked one, and large freemail providers have to make very difficult (and often guesswork) decisions as to which messages to deliver and which messages to categorize as spam.
-Sender authentication assists senders, email service providers and ISPs in their cooperation towards ensuring more secure emails, andÂ helps to protect both email recipients and senders from painfully expensive abuse.
+Sender authentication assists senders, email service providers and ISPs in their cooperation towards ensuring more secure emails, and helps to protect both email recipients and senders from painfully expensive abuse.
 Our policy is to ensure compliance with all authentication mechanisms, to help eliminate the risk to you by making sure your content is delivered without being flagged as suspicious.

 Overview of Sender Authentication Technologies
 ----------------------------------------------